firdanrastama/Data-Analysis-Project--SQL/README.md

 ![This is an image](https://github.com/firdanrastama/Data-Analysis-Project--SQL/blob/main/images/transactions_per_month.png)

 August is the highest number of transactions.
 How about the revenue?
-Is our best month for revenue also August?
+Is our best month by revenue also August?
 Let's investigate our total revenue per month from 2016 to 2018

 ## 4. Revenue per Month from 2016 to 2018

 ![This is an image](https://github.com/firdanrastama/Data-Analysis-Project--SQL/blob/main/images/revenue.png)

 Based on the figure we can see that May is the most highest revenue from 2017 to 2018 *not include 2016 since only has 3 months data*.
-The difference for May and August is only 270 away.
 Since May is the most highest revenue, let's see what are the most items that our customers ordered in May

 ## 5. Top 15 Items Sold in May from 2017 to 2018